jdangosto/TriageX_IoT/README.md

+# This project has been discontinued, the new version is in https://github.com/PowerForensics/

 # TriageX_IoT
 `TriageX_IoT` is an automated **forensic triage and evidence-collection tool** for IoT devices based on **OpenWrt**, such as [OWASP IoTGoat](https://github.com/OWASP/IoTGoat).
 Written in **bash + python**, it extracts key artifacts, detects persistence mechanisms, exposed services, and vulnerabilities in LuCI or custom web panels.
 # 🧠 TriageX_IoT – Forensic Triage for OpenWrt / IoT Devices